tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 ## HTTP Request {#oblivious-request}

-Oblivious DoH queries are created by the Client, and sent to the Proxy as an HTTP request using the POST method.
+Oblivious DoH queries are created by the Client, and sent to the Proxy as HTTP requests using the POST method.
 Clients are configured with a Proxy URI Template
 {{!RFC6570}} which contains two variables: "targethost", which indicates the host name of the Target server, and "targetpath", which indicates the path on which the Target's DoH server is running.
 Examples of URI templates are shown below: